BrunoMonti/BrunoMonti/README.md

 - 📚 I'm also doing the .

 - 🌱 I’m currently learning **Something**
+- 👯 I’m looking to collaborate on ...
 - 💬 Ask me about **GIS, QGIS, ArcGIS, Python, SQL/NoSQL Databases**

+- 📫 How to reach me: ...

+- ⚡ Fun fact: ...
 &emsp;

 ## Me around the web: